wilsonify/wilsonify.github.io/content/recipes/SOURDOUGH FRENCH TOAST184.md

 then throw them right on the griddle.
 Cook for 1 to 2 minutes a side, or until they look

-golden and tasty as fuck all over.
+golden and tasty as   all over.